 Checklist Question Ref MoV Assessment by DNV Draft Concl.
-Final Concl.
-B.5.46 How were possible essential distinctions between the project activity and similar activities assessed? /1/ /40/ DR No wind power plants that became operational before 28 July 2011, within the output range and non-CDM were found in the Rio Grande do Norte state.
-OK B.5.47 What is the conclusion of the common practice analysis? /1/ DR The project activity cannot be considered a common practice once the similar projects existents in the region have all received some type of financial incentive, either PROINFA or CDM.
-Project participants did not explain which are the items i to iv presented in Sub-Step 4b of the PDD CLI OK Conclusion B.5.48 What is the conclusion with regard to the additionality of the project activity? /1/ DR It is DNV's opinion that the project is additional.
-OK B.6 Calculations of GHG emission reductions Data and parameters that are available at validation and that are not monitored (VVM para 199-203) B.6.1 How was the $EF{\text{grid},BM}$ parameter available at validation verified? /1/ DR Project participants did not determine which emission factor will be used to calculate the GHG emission reductions.
-Consequently parameters monitored ex-ante and ex-post should be properly addressed in the PDD at section B.6 CAR7 OK B.6.2 How was the $EF{grid,OM}$ parameter available at validation verified? /1/ DR Project participants did not determine which emission factor will be used to calculate the GHG emission reductions.
-Consequently parameters monitored ex-ante and ex-post should be properly addressed in the PDD at section B.6 CAR7 OK B.6.3 How was the $\mathrm{EF}{\mathrm{grid},\mathrm{CM}}$ parameter available at validation verified? /1/ DR Project participants did not determine which emission factor will be used to calculate the GHG emission reductions.
-Consequently parameters monitored ex-ante and ex-post should be properly CAR7 OK
+Final Concl. activity and similar activities assessed? /42/ before 28 July 2011, within the output range and non-CDM were found in the Rio Grande do Norte state.
+B.5.47 What is the conclusion of the common practice analysis? /1/ DR The project activity cannot be considered a common practice once the similar projects existents in the region have all received some type of financial incentive, either PROINFA or CDM.
+Project participants did not explain which are the items i to iv presented in Sub-Step 4b of the PDD CL1 ОК Conclusion B.5.48 What is the conclusion with regard to the additionality of the project activity? /1/ DR It is DNV's opinion that the project is additional.
+OK B.6 Calculations of GHG emission reductions Data and parameters that are available at validation and that are not monitored (VVM para 199-203) B.6.1 How was the $EF{grid,BM}$ parameter available at validation verified? /1/ DR Project participants are requested to determine which emission factor will be used to calculate the GHG emission reductions.
+Consequently parameters monitored ex-ante and ex-post should be properly addressed in the PDD at section B.6 CAR7 OK B.6.2 How was the $\mathrm{EF}{\mathrm{grid,OM}}$ parameter available at validation verified? /1/ DR Project participants are requested to determine which emission factor will be used to calculate the GHG emission reductions.
+Consequently parameters monitored ex-ante and ex-post should be properly addressed in the PDD at section B.6 CAR7 OK B.6.3 How was the $EF{grid,CM}$ parameter available at validation verified? /1/ DR Project participants are requested to determine which emission factor will be used to calculate the GHG emission reductions.
+Consequently CAR7 OK